hpoom/Conference-Notes/FOWA-2014/telling_stories_with_apis.md

 Books -> Chapters -> Pages

-What is the user need? - Moto of GDS (Government Digital Services)
+What is the user need? - Motto of GDS (Government Digital Services)

 Children only care about _Events_ and _Characters_ not Chapters and Pages.